barrucadu/memo.barrucadu.co.uk/memos/incident-20210901-nyarlathotep-zpool-degraded.markdown

 `(repairing)`.

-As there were no SMART errors, and no further errors occurred (during X hours of monitoring) after cleaning dust out of nyarlathotep and checking the SATA cable connections, I judged that this was a physical connectivity issue, and not an indication of impending drive failure.
+As there were no SMART errors, and no further errors occurred (during four hours of monitoring) after cleaning dust out of nyarlathotep and checking the SATA cable connections, I judged that this was a physical connectivity issue, and not an indication of impending drive failure.